-The following states require continuing education: Alabama, Delaware, Kansas, Louisiana, New Hampshire, Minnesota, Pennsylvania, South Carolina, and Texas.
+The following states require continuing education: Alabama, Delaware, Kansas, Louisiana, New Hampshire, Minnesota, North Caolina, Pennsylvania, South Carolina, and Texas.

 Continuing Education Requirement: 30 HRS PDH per biennium